abnersajr/d2pt-grid-updater/README.md

 - Naming files with date and patch (example: `..._2025-10-12_p7_39d.json`).
 - Appending a row into `grids.md` with links to the freshly downloaded files.
 - Updating `last_update.txt` and the "Last update" line in this README.
+- Generating and maintaining MD5 hashes for all grid files in `grid_hashes.txt` for content-based identification.
-- Running on a schedule via GitHub Actions every 3 hours (or manually).
+- Running on a schedule via GitHub Actions every 3 hours (or manually via workflow dispatch with optional hash backfilling).

 ## Features